TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

     * *Multiply* multiplies the operands.
     * *Subtract* subtracts the second operand from the first.
     * *Divide* divides first operand by the second.
+    * *Sin* returns the sine of an angle (measured in radians) defined by the first operand.
+    * *Cos* returns the cosine of an angle (measured in radians) defined by the first operand
+    * *Tan* returns the tangent of an angle (measured in radians) defined by the first operand.
+    * *ArcSin* returns the arcsine value of the first operand.
+    * *ArcCos* returns the arccosine value of the first operand.
+    * *ArcTan* returns the arctangent value of the first operand.
+    * *Log* returns the logarithmic value of the first operand with the second operand used as the base.
+    * *Min* returns the lesser one of the two operands.
+    * *Max* returns the greater one of the two operands.
+    * *Round* rounds the first operator.
+    * *Mod* returns the remainder after division of the first operand by the second.
+    * *Abs* returns the absolute value of the first operand.

 *Operand1*
     First operand.
 It can be specified in the node or it can be a link to one of the variables (if the ``Variable`` parameter is enabled).